 There are certain exceptions not protectable by PRC Patent Law due to a lack of technical features or public interest, including diagnosis and treatment methods for diseases, rules and methods of intellectual activities, etc. Al technology can be protected as patent to the extent such technology meets the requirements, for which purpose it should not only be in the form of algorithms, but also have certain technical features.
-The terms of protection are:
+The terms of protection, commencing from the application date, are:

-- · for inventions, 20 years;
+- for inventions, 20 years;

 - · for utility models, ten years; and

 - for designs, 15 years.